 We will only consider presentations with $n \leq 7$ and $\length(w) \leq 7$.
 Our selection criteria aims to strike a balance: we seek a dataset of presentations large enough to allow for meaningful analysis, yet small enough to ensure all computations are feasible within a practical timeframe.
 We reduce $x^{-1}w$ freely and cyclically, and if two presentations have the same fixed $n$, but different words $w$ and $w'$ such that letters of $x^{-1} w$ can be cyclically permuted to obtain $x^{-1} w'$, we keep only one of these presentations.
 After these simplifications, we find $170$ choices of presentations for each fixed $n$, resulting in a dataset of $7 \times 170 = 1190$ presentations for our analysis.

 Our implementation of AC-transformations differed from the AC-transformations mentioned above in two ways.
-First, we considered the following set of operations. \begin{enumerate}[label=(AC$'$\arabic*)] \item Replace some $r_i$ by $r_i r_j^{\pm 1}$ for $i \neq j$. \item Change some $r_i$ to $g r_i g^{-1}$ where $g$ is a generator or its inverse. \end{enumerate} For two generators, which is the only case we study in this paper, the group generated by these AC-transformations is isomorphic to the group generated by the original AC-transformations.\footnote{ The difference lies in how the inversion of a relator is handled: we always follow an inversion by a concatenation, while the original AC-moves allow for standalone inversion moves.
-The original inversion moves may be retrieved from the new generators as follows.
-For a given presentation $\angles{x_1, x_2 \mid r_1, r_2}$, the sequence of moves: $r_2 \to r_2 r_1$, $r_1 \to r_1 r_2^{-1}$, $r_2 \to r_2 r_1$, and $r_2 \to r_1 r_2 r_1^{-1}$ results in the presentation $\angles{x_1, x_2 \mid r_2^{-1}, r_1}$, which is the same as $r_2 \to r_2^{-1}$ up to swapping the two relators.
+First, we considered the following set of operations. \begin{enumerate}[label=(AC$'$\arabic*)] \item Replace some $r_i$ by $r_i r_j^{\pm 1}$ for $i \neq j$. \item Change some $r_i$ to $g r_i g^{-1}$ where $g$ is a generator or its inverse. \end{enumerate} The group generated by these AC-transformations is isomorphic to the group generated by the original AC-transformations.\footnote{ The difference lies in how the inversion of a relator is handled: we always follow an inversion by a concatenation, while the original AC-moves allow for standalone inversion moves.
+The original inversion moves may be retrieved from the new generators through a sequence of transformations.
+Consider, for example, a two-generator presentation $\angles{x_1, x_2 \mid r_1, r_2}$.
+The sequence of moves $r_2 \to r_2 r_1$, $r_1 \to r_1 r_2^{-1}$, $r_2 \to r_2 r_1$, and $r_2 \to r_1 r_2 r_1^{-1}$ results in the presentation $\angles{x_1, x_2 \mid r_2^{-1}, r_1}$, which is the same as $r_2 \to r_2^{-1}$ up to swapping the two relators.